larissayo/starter-hugo-academic/content/post/graduation-2023-three-newly-minted-lab-graduates/index.md

   preview_only: false
   caption: Kristin Nesbit, Megan Whetzel, and Courtney Check
 ---
 New lab alums: K﻿ristin Nesbit, Megan Whetzel, and Emily Lane (not pictured) all walked at the 2023 QCNR graduation ceremony.
+Congratulations!